dougsweetser/Q/docs/Blogs/Bet_against_Lubos/bet_against_Lubos.md

 This graph is the light cone graph rotated by 45 degrees.
 The constant space-times-time hyperbolas are positive or negative imaginary numbers.

-We finally get to Lubos's reply.
+We finally get to Luboš's reply.
 I will quote it in full:

     It's just funny.
 Note that your equation doesn't actually use any single general quaternion.
 You only use the i,j,ki,j,k imaginary units in an *ad hoc*